Home Federal Blog

 Junior Achievement - I volunteer at local schools helping teach classes about finances, career building, and other life skills.

 WHY ARE YOU PASSIONATE ABOUT THESE ORGANIZATIONS: All organizations have very specific missions.
 Family Services Rochester is an all-around amazing program that helps out so many people in the area.
 Their online volunteer website makes it easy to volunteer.
 All of the volunteer opportunities are listed which range from consistent volunteer opportunities to one time only help, for instance, someone may need help unclogging their kitchen sink, hanging up curtains, or repairing a screen door.

-Brett Kemmer • AVP Mortgage Loan Officer • La Crescent
+Brett Kemmer • AVP Mortgage Loan Officer / Relationship Manager • La Crescent

 VOLUNTEER ORGANIZATIONS: Lions Club of La Crescent, Healthy Community Partnership, and La Crescent Economic Development Commission

 WHAT YOU DO FOR THEM: Lions Club of La Crescent.
 I officially joined the Lions as a member about a year ago and have plans to join the board in July.
 The Lions Club of La Crescent is part of the international service group of Lions International.
 Their larger efforts are serving the youth, providing disaster relief, and meeting humanitarian needs.
 Locally, I have helped on many projects including building a new elementary school playground, participating in fundraising efforts, and helping with cleanup projects around the city.
 It is hard not to be passionate in the support of a club whose mantra is simply, "We serve."